If students have completed the module and have not yet received their badge, you may need to trigger a badge check.

 Although Badgr awards badges automatically in Canvas courses, instructors or students must request a badge check from the Badgr server to trigger awards.

-Badgr and Canvas's databases do not maintain a constant connection with each other.
+Badgr and Canvas's databases don't maintain a constant connection with each other.
 Triggering a badge check signals Badgr to check the module completion status for every student for each module containing a badge.
 Badgr then awards badges for completed modules.

 Triggering a badge check

-- For larger courses (more than 100 students) we recommend using the CSV export button to trigger badge awards daily.
-This will allow Badgr to check the entire course at once, rather than paging through 35 students at a time.
+For larger courses (more than 100 students) we recommend using the Export to CSV button on the Progress page to trigger badge awards daily.
+This will allow Badgr to check the entire course at once rather than manually paging through 35 students at a time.
 The CSV file will be emailed to your Canvas email.
 If your course has more than 1,000 students, please note that the CSV export may take an hour or more to complete.

 Students can trigger a check for their own badges by selecting the Badges menu within their course or by viewing a badge placed in a module.